Skip to content Skip to footer

 By keeping yourself properly hydrated, you are supporting your body’s healing process, quickening your recovery time.
 Not to mention that drinking plenty of fluids will help to ease the discomfort of a high body temperature, similar to how cool showers and baths provide that instant sunburn relief.

-4. Use cool, damp compress
+4. Use a cool, damp compress

 Most of the sunburn treatments on this list are great for overall body relief and recovery, but what about when you need to target specific areas?
 Maybe you’re looking for ways to treat sunburn on your face fast?

 If you’re feeling the effects of a sunburn on one specific area of your body, consider applying a clean, wet towel or washcloth to the sunburnt area to help soothe and cool sore skin.
-Simply apply this cold compress to the afflicted area to help numb pain, alleviate itchiness, and provide instant sunburn relief.
+Simply apply this cold compress to the affected area to help numb pain, alleviate itchiness, and provide instant sunburn relief.
 However, while a cold compress can help heal the effects of a sunburn, you should not apply ice directly to your skin as it can cause further damage and pain.

-5. Resist the urge to itch
+5. Resist the urge to scratch

 We all know how tempting it can be to scratch that nagging itch on your sunburnt skin, but you could be undoing all the good work of your sunburn remedies.